NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SelfSupervisedDepthEstimationSurgery/README.md

 ## Objective

-1. Objective A. To build and run and train the FlowNet on colonoscopy dataset
+1. Objective A. To build and run and train the flowNet on colonoscopy dataset
 1. Objective B. To integrate the flowNet module in the Monodepth2 framework
 1. Objective C. To integrate and evaluate TransUnet blocks in Monodepth2 framework.